 8. Settling in budget

 You will need to think carefully about your initial settling-in costs and you are going to make your migration fund last.
 This should help motivate you to start saving now.

 9. Settling into your new neighbourhood

 Planning ahead to settle in can make you feel more at home and reduce that listless feeling on arrival.
-For example, you can look for local British expat communities and also interest groups in your new country that you are familiar with in the UK e.g. Church, hobby, and interest groups.
+For example, you can look for local British expat communities and also interest groups in your new country that you are familiar with in the UK e.g. Church, hobbies, and interest groups.